Share This

 We are heartbroken after the terrible news of the earthquake in Turkey and Syria.
 Our thoughts are with all of the people impacted by this tragedy.
 At this time, we invite you to donate to support the relief & recovery efforts in the region.
 Oldways has traveled to Turkey many times over the last 30 years.
 It has captured our hearts again and again, and we look forward to returning with a culinary tour group in the spring to see our Turkish friends and continue learning, cooking, and eating in this truly special place.

-Registered Dietitians can earn continuing education credits.
+Registered Dietitians earned continuing education credits.

 Day-by-Day in Turkey